Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Yeah.

-it also led to increased sexual satisfaction
+continence though it also led to increase

-by the women of our need.
+sexual satisfaction by the women of Oneida

-I guess because they couldn't ejaculate,
+I guess because they couldn't ejaculate

-they couldn't prematurely ejaculate, you know?
+they couldn't prematurely ejaculate you know

-I can't, you can't put it together.
+you can't put it together on this

-ever thought about not ejaculating at all?
+not ejaculating at all

 Oh yeah, you want me to go on?

-But while there were some positives, they also warns that there were plenty of messed up stuff as well
+Day also warns that there were plenty of messed up stuff as well.

-It's funny that writing it to this point.
-I didn't think of any of the other stuff was messed up, but
+I didn't think of any of the other stuff was messed up,

-This is how I've hated that.
+This half hated that.

 What's wrong with old people?